nickvac642/PythonNeuralNet/medical_diagnosis_model/NEXT_STEPS.md

     - Temperature scaling recalibrates on validation set; ECE reported overall and by subgroup.
     - Drift check script flags shifts in class priors and key feature distributions.
     - Quarterly subgroup error and calibration review documented with mitigation action items.
+    - For adaptive mode: track median questions to reach decision threshold, and question distribution per syndrome.

 <a id="clinical"></a>